scottabraham/midjourney-prompt-generator/chatgpt.md

 Begin the prompt with the start command required by the GAN: "/imagine prompt:".

+Use the subject to write a description of the image that the GAN should generate.
+For example, if the subject was a lone tree in a field, a description may be: a peaceful landscape featuring a lone tree in a field with gnarled branches and rugged bark

 Next, take the subject and expand on it.
 Example, if the subject was a lone tree in a field, a description may be: "A lone tree in a field stands tall with gnarled branches and rugged bark.
 The surrounding open space provides a sense of peace and tranquility."

 Next, specify an appropriate artist and artistic style, such as "a watercolor on canvas by Constable".
 Multiple artists can be referenced.